 Yes, and then some.
 I have no debts, so the bulk of my writing profits go straight toward my travels to exotic locations.
 I’ve designed my career around my lifestyle aspirations, rather than the other way around as most people do.
 Although I have a home base at the moment, that’s by choice.
 If I wanted to take off around the world for two or three years as a laptop-toting nomad, I could do that.
 But my present situation is working out perfectly for me, so I’m happy.

-I recently wrote a blog post about the difference between being a digital nomad and being location-independent.
+I recently wrote a blog post on The Jetsetting Copywriter about the difference between being a digital nomad and being location-independent.
 People often use the terms interchangeably, but I think there’s a difference.
 Many people who refer to themselves as digital nomads don’t make enough money to choose their preferred working/living locations.
 They only make enough to stay in the world’s cheapest ‘nomad hotspot’ destinations.
 Their incomes limit their options, so they’re not really ‘location-independent’.
 I consider myself truly location-independent because I can travel whenever I want, to wherever I want, for as long as I want.

 What do you like most about your career and lifestyle?